odow/SDDP.jl/docs/src/tutorial/11_risk.md

 ## Training a risk-averse model

-Now that we know what risk measures `Kokako.jl` supports, lets see how to train a policy using them.
+Now that we know what risk measures `SDDP.jl` supports, lets see how to train a policy using them.
 There are three possible ways.

 If the same risk measure is used at every node in the policy graph, we can just